yanlipnican/ciernediery/README.md

 ## Features

-- Notify users when new product is available
+- [x] Notify users when new product is available
+- [ ] Subscribe to emails

 ## Development